ramonberrutti/diy-service-mesh/README.md

 This is a Do-It-Yourself Service Mesh, which is a simple tutorial for understanding the internals of a service mesh.
-The goal of this project is to provide a simple, easy-to-understand reference implementation of a service mesh, which can be used to learn about the various concepts and technologies used in a service mesh.
+The goal of this project is to provide a simple, easy-to-understand reference implementation of a service mesh, which can be used to learn about the various concepts and technologies used by a service mesh like Linkerd.

 ## What are you going to learn?

-- How to build a simple proxy and add service mesh features to it.
+- Build a simple proxy and add service mesh features to it.
-- How to use Netfilter to intercept and modify network packets.
+- Use Netfilter to intercept and modify network packets.
-- How to create a simple control plane to manage the service mesh.
+- Create a simple control plane to manage the service mesh.
-- How to use gRPC to communicate between the data plane and the control plane.
+- Use gRPC to communicate between the proxy and the control plane.
 - How to create a Admision Controller to validate and mutate Kubernetes resources.
+- Certificate generation flow and mTLS between the services.
+- How HTTP/2 works and how to use it with gRPC to balance the traffic between the services.

 ## Some considerations

 - This is only for learning propose, not a production-ready service mesh.
+- The proxy is going to print the request and response, so we can understand what is happening, in a real-world scenario we shouldn't buffer the request and response and be the most transparent as possible.
-- We are going to use IPTables instead of eBPF or Nftables for simplicity.
+- We are going to use IPTables instead Nftables for simplicity.
 - We are going to keep the code as simple as possible to make it easy to understand.
 - Some Golang errors are ignored for simplicity, in a real-world scenario you should handle them properly.